Social, cultural and community psychology

-Researchers in La Trobe's Department of Psychology and Counselling demonstrate expertise in a variety of domains relevant to the study and application of Social and Community Psychology.
-The reputation of the group is enhanced by national and international research links and success in competitive grants schemes, such as the Department of Veterans' Affairs, VicHealth, and the German Research Foundation.
+Researchers in La Trobe's Department of Psychology and Counselling demonstrate expertise in a variety of domains relevant to the study and application of Social, Cultural and Community Psychology.
+The reputation of the group is enhanced by national and international research links and success in competitive grants schemes, such as the Department of Veterans' Affairs, VicHealth, the Japan Society for the Promotion of Science, and the German Research Foundation.

 Maintaining a long tradition in social psychology, the research conducted by the social psychology research group examines both basic social psychological processes and their application to the study of practical problems and their solutions.
-Our staff are on journal editorial boards in Anthrozoös, Asian Journal of Social Psychology, and Journal of Social Psychology, and on the executive or fellows on the Society of Australasian Social Psychologists and the Society for Anthrozoology, respectively.
+Our staff are on journal editorial boards of Anthrozoös, Asian Journal of Social Psychology, Journal of Cross-Cultural Psychology, Social Psychology and Psychological Compass, and Journal of Social Psychology, and on the executive or are fellows of the Society of Australasian Social Psychologists, Association for Psychological Science, the Asian Association of Social Psychology, International Academy for Intercultural Research, the Society for the Psychological Study of Social Issues, and the International Society for Anthrozoology.

 To meet both basic and applied aims, our research is conducted in the laboratory as well as in the field.
 Thus, some of our studies use a set of purpose-built large and small laboratories, whereas other studies are conducted in diverse settings in the field, often in partnership with existing organisations.